FleXoft/Polar-H7-HRM/README.md

 Bluetooth Low Energy BLE mockup on macOS (Swift) with Polar H7 / H10 Heart Rate Monitor
 =================================================================================

 I always wanted to get closer to a BLE device, here is my first try in Swift.
+(The cli version can be found: [here](https://github.com/FleXoft/Polar-H7-H10-HRMcli).)

 ## myTest platform:

-Polar H7 Heart Rate Sensor
+Polar H7 / H10 Heart Rate Sensor

-Compiled on Xcode Version 12.4 (12D4e) + Swift 5 and tested on macOS Catalina Version 10.15.7 (19H512)
+Compiled on Xcode Version Version 14.0.1 (14A400) + Swift 5 and tested on macOS Monterey Version 12.6 (21G115)

 ## Links, refs: